How to print a variable in Python

 In 5 years, John will be 35 years old.

-F-strings, or formatted string literals, are a modern and highly readable way to embed expressions inside string literals.
-You just need to prefix your string with an f and wrap your variables or expressions in curly braces {}.
+F-strings, or formatted string literals, let you embed Python expressions directly inside a string.
+You just need to prefix the string with an f and wrap your variables or expressions in curly braces {}.
+This makes your code cleaner and easier to read than older formatting methods, especially when adding variables to strings.

 Concatenating strings with the + operator